What is SWOT analysis in marketing?

 A thorough analysis has helped Sonia understand internal as well as external trends that impact her business.
 She’s now ready to create a marketing plan that takes these variables into consideration.

 For Sonia, this means augmenting her digital presence and devising marketing campaigns that highlight the way that her business uniquely supports local, sustainable farmers and suppliers, which helps her stand out from other meal kit providers and rise above the competition.

 SWOT analysis can help you understand your strong points and shore up any weak areas.
 Additionally, it can help you devise a marketing approach that properly highlights your core strengths.
 According to Business News Daily, the future will only see an increase in digital marketing efforts from small business owners.

 Are you ready for the business world of the future?
 Invoice2go can help you get there.
-We offer a variety of small business resources, including a tool that you can use to build a website instantly.
+We offer a variety of small business resources.

 If you sign up today, you’ll get free access to our resources and features for 30 days.
 During this trial period, we’re confident that you’ll see how our services can make the most of your business.